nais/doc/gcp/postgres.md

 The application will connect to the database using [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy), ensuring that the database communication happens in secure tunnel, authenticated with automatically rotated credentials.

-NAIS will automatically add and configure the proxy client container as a sidecar in the pod, making it available on `localhost` for the application.
+NAIS will add and configure the proxy client container as a sidecar in the pod, making it available on `localhost` for the application.
 The application will then connect to the proxy using standard database protocol, as depicted below:

 ![sqlproxy](_media/sqlproxy.svg)